UKE-AGSchlueter/APS_Test/README.md

 ## Users Guide
 This script can be run under every IDE (integrated development environment), for example "Spyder" which is available under the anaconda distribution.
-After downloading the script you can open it using your preferred IDE and adjust the file paths in lines 28 and 32.
+After downloading the script you can open it using your preferred IDE and adjust the file path in line 28.

 ### Input file
 Your input file needs to be an excel file, including a column for your peptides and your two groups which should be marked with a "1_" and a "2_" in front of the column names.